mcjurij/mfm/Software_en.md

 https://github.com/mcjurij/mfm/blob/bba71c24176cf02726d72ed47665e61a6f7a76e6/embedded/Pico_W/mfm/freq.c#L634

 Erratic differences (called diffs in the code).
-Differences are the time between two either rising or falling edges.
+Diffs are the time between either two rising or two falling edges.

 #### WARNING: %d corrected diffs

 https://github.com/mcjurij/mfm/blob/bba71c24176cf02726d72ed47665e61a6f7a76e6/embedded/Pico_W/mfm/freq.c#L650

 More than 4 corrected differences.
-Differences must always be corrected if a time stamp was determined on the ATmega side that had not yet noticed the last overflow of the counter register.
+Differences must always be corrected if a time stamp was determined on the ATmega side that needs the last overflow of the counter register added to it.
+This is a save operation since we can clearly distinguish an erratic diff from one that needs one counter overflow added to it.

 #### Display incidents in the mfm_bwatcher